How To Invest in Tesla

 He went on to say “Tesla’s market valuation – relative to what the underlying business has actually accomplished – has gone from absurdity to outright madness.
 There is nothing fundamental going on at this company that merits this (stock price) in 2020.
 This will end badly for people buying shares today.”

+Now since the company’s recent drop, many investors are considering this a time to buy low and take advantage of one of the best companies the market has to offer.
 Regardless of whether or not you think Tesla is a good investment… these four simple steps will teach you how to invest in Tesla, or any other stock for that matter.

 How To Invest in Tesla Shares

 First you need to sign up for a brokerage account.
 Fidelity, Vanguard, Schwab, Webull and Robinhood are good options with low or no-cost fee structures.
 You can access their brokerage account options via their website or mobile app.

 Investments are made directly through your retirement accounts.
 You might already have a 401(k) or an IRA set up through your employer.
 Additionally, a 529 college savings account can be a good way to start investing in Tesla.

 It is also important to read all the information presented in your brokerage account.
 This could be anything from fee structures to promotions and more.